simula/Kvasir-VQA-x1/README.md

 > 🔗 [MediaEval Medico 2025 Challenge](https://github.com/simula/MediaEval-Medico-2025) uses this dataset.
 We encourage you to check out and participate!

+---

+🚧 **Work in Progress**
+This repository is under active development.
+The training, evaluation code will be released soon.

+If you urgently need access or have questions, please contact:
+📧 **sushant@simula.no**

+---

 ## 🧠 About

 **Kvasir-VQA-x1** is a multimodal dataset aimed at advancing medical visual question answering (MedVQA) in GI endoscopy.
 We build on the original [Kvasir-VQA](https://datasets.simula.no/kvasir-vqa/) by adding 159,549 new QA pairs with richer reasoning and complexity stratification.